pmean/build-website/text/00/causation.md

 >     demolished.
 > 5. There is a **dose response** relationship (heavy smokers are at
 >     greater risk than light smokers).
-> 6. I\'m not sure if we know enough about cancer to provide a specific
+> 6. I'm not sure if we know enough about cancer to provide a specific
 >     **mechanism**.
 Perhaps we can invoke some of the ideas we know
 >     about how certain chemicals can cause DNA damage.
 > 7. There is **coherence** in that lung cancer rates rise with smoking